tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 defp beverage(number), do: "#{number} elixirs of joy"
 ```

-This generically named `beverage` function _could_ be repurposed for beer, kombucha, or anything else.
-The primary value in splitting it out was handling the logic for pluralizing our elixir(s) of joy.
-While we could do something similar with `if` or `case` in another language, I think pattern matching does really well here.
+The primary value in splitting out the function was handling the logic for pluralizing our elixir(s) of joy.
+While we could do something similar with `if` or `case` in another language, I think pattern matching works well here.

 Following the same idea, our generically named `do_something/1` function also leverages pattern matching.
-Having the same three pattern match cases (`0`, `1` and `number`) for `beverage/1` and `do_something/1` provides some potential value in making it easier to understand what's going on, we'll get to that later.
+Having the same three pattern match cases (`0`, `1` and `number`) for `beverage/1` and `do_something/1` provides some potential value in making it easier to understand what's going on, but we'll get to that later.

 ```elixir
 defp do_something(0) do